MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-smb-guidance.md

 ---
 title: Guidance for troubleshooting SMB
-description: Introduces general guidance for troubleshooting scenarios related to SMB. ms.date: 03/12/2024
+description: Introduces general guidance for troubleshooting scenarios that are related to SMB. ms.date: 03/12/2024
 manager: dcscontentpm
 audience: itpro